ImJulienB/basic-todo/README.md

 - No framework either for optimal performances
 - Ready for mobile apps

-# To-do
-- [x] 100% responsive
-- [x] Add form modal
-- [x] Add/delete people to the database
-- [x] Affect people to tasks and change a task's people affectation
-- [x] Accounts system
-- [x] Affect people and tasks to an user so the said user is the only person who can access them

 ### Disclaimer
 This product isn't suitable to be used for public use for it isn't 100% secure.
 If you plan on using this list for a group of people, friends, or family, please mind this detail.